 This sample DLL is compiled by Microsoft Visual Studio.
 It contains one exported function (fnMSSample) which calls some internal functions (Test and InternalTest) and raises access violation exception.
 It is loaded and called by the Delphi project (.exe host).

 You should enable EurekaLog for host application.
 You should do this in the same way as you do it for typical application without any DLLs.
-For example, if you have VCL Forms application as the host - then you need to enable EurekaLog for host application and set application type to "VCL Forms Application".
+For example, if you have VCL Forms application as the host - then you need to enable EurekaLog for host application and set project type to "VCL Forms Application".
 This will add EurekaLog code and data into final .exe file.
 It would also set hook for Forms.TApplication.HandleException method, which will allow to automatically handle exceptions without writing any code.

 Important note: Please note that above example is not recommended to use in real projects.
 The example above is created to illustrate differences in debug information for DLLs.
 It is not intended to illustrate DLL design principles.
 The problem with example design is as following: the sample DLL does not contain any try/catch handlers, and it lets exceptions escape DLL to the caller.
 This is usually a bad practice - because the caller may not know how to work with exceptions coming from other programming language.
 The above example uses hardware exception for illustration.
 Real-life application will probably raise software exceptions - which are specific to programming language.
 Thus, a better idea is to wrap fnMSSample function into try/catch block and convert exception into safe error code (a simple flag, integer code, HRESULT, etc.) - as explained in this article.